 15 Days – Ethiopia Historic Routes Tour Trip Summary

-Let’s began the tour with the 12th-century historical Monastery of Debre Libanos and crossing to the beautiful Blue Nile river gorge and in the late afternoon, we will arrive at the naturally gifted city of Bahir Dar located on the Lakeshore to explore the iconic island monasteries of Lake Tanna, the largest lake in the country.
-Then, we will keep our tour to the city of Gondar for the Gondarian period kings’ castles exploration with its unique architectural styles.
-Amazing landscape scenery to the Semien Mountains with visiting its troops of the Gelada Baboon are also parts of this trip.
+Let’s begin the tour with the 12th-century historical Monastery of Debre Libanos and cross to the beautiful Blue Nile river gorge in the late afternoon, we will arrive at the naturally gifted city of Bahir Dar located on the Lakeshore to explore the iconic island monasteries of Lake Tanna, the largest lake in the country.
+Then, we will keep our tour to the city of Gondar for the Gondarian period kings’ castle exploration with its unique architectural styles.
+Amazing landscape scenery of the Semien Mountains with visiting its troops of the Gelada Baboon are also parts of this trip.
 Further crossing the Chain Mountains of the Semien will reach us to the ancient town of Axum where one of the old Ethiopian civilizations has been recorded.
-We continue our journey to explore the remarkable rock-hewn Churches of King Lalibela and then proceed to the weekly market of Bati after staying in Kombolicha and drive back to Addis Ababa.
+We continue our journey to explore the remarkable rock-hewn Churches of King Lalibela and then proceed to the weekly market of Bati after staying in Kombolicha and driving back to Addis Ababa.

 15 Days – Ethiopia Historic Routes Tour Itinerary

-After breakfast drive to Bahir Dar via Debre Markos a total of 565 km and on the way after 103 km drive, visit the 13th C monastery of Debre Libanos which founded by Tekle Haymanot.
-Further down, you will enjoy the fabulous Blue Nile Gorge, which spans altitudes of around 2,500 to 1,200 m, is comparable in scale to America’s Grand Canyon.
+After breakfast drive to Bahir Dar via Debre Markos a total of 565 km and on the way after a 103 km drive, visit the 13th C monastery of Debre Libanos which was founded by Tekle Haymanot.
+Further down, you will enjoy the fabulous Blue Nile Gorge, which spans altitudes of around 2,500 to 1,200 m, and is comparable in scale to America’s Grand Canyon.
 After lunch in Debre Markos, keep driving through the beautiful scenery and Amhara peoples’ villages.
-In the late afternoon arrive in the Bahir Dar and check-in to the Hotel.
+In the late afternoon arrive in the Bahir Dar and check in to the Hotel.